 Here at Life Church Buffalo, we believe in the power of prayer.

-As we embarked on the new year and all we’re hoping for 2021, we want to make it a priority to seek God first in prayer and fasting, trusting His power alone to create a lasting impact on our lives, our church, and our world.
+As we embark on a new year, we want to make it a priority to seek God first in prayer and fasting, trusting His power alone to create a lasting impact on our lives, our church, and our world.

-So for 21 days, we took take time as a church family and pray together.
-Below are some resources you'll find helpful all year round.
+So for 21 days, we will take time as a church family and pray together.
+Below are some resources you'll find helpful this month and all year round.

 THE POINT OF FASTING